Agile-Labs-Tech/agilelabs-isms-policy/05 IA/README.md

 ## Internal audit planning

-1. The Risk Management Committee (RMC) shallapprove an annual program for internal audits, written as outlined in the form in Appendix 1.
+1. The Risk Management Committee (RMC) shall approve an annual program for internal audits, written as outlined in the form in Appendix 1.
 2. One or more internal audits should be conducted in the course of one year, ensuring cumulative coverage of the entire ISMS scope.
 3. Internal audits are planned based on risk assessment, as well as results of previous audits; they are usually conducted before management review.
 4. The annual internal audit program has to contain the following information about each individual internal audit: